cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/magic.md

 - `ALWAYS` (default) - Always active
 - `UNDERGROUND` - When the owner of the item is below Z-level 0
-- `ABOVEGROUND` - When the owner of the item is below Z-level 0
+- `ABOVEGROUND` - When the owner of the item is at or above Z-level 0
 - `UNDERWATER` - When the owner is in swimmable terrain
 - `NIGHT` - When it is night time
 - `DUSK` - When it is dusk